-I have seen it all.
-Enterprises somehow scared of doing anything in-house.
-Eccentric startup engineers too proud to even use a toilet if they didn’t build it themselves.
+I've seen it all.
+Enterprises scared of doing anything in-house.
+Startup engineers too proud to use a toilet if they didn't build it.
 In-house patchwork solutions that would make Frankenstein’s monster run in fear.

 It takes all sorts.

 One thing is true for all product teams, though.
 They need to stop treating the product as a patchwork and start treating it like a hot rod.
 Sleek and powerful, it should look seamless to the outsider, but built with the best parts and service you can source, tweaked to the driver’s needs.

 Product Manager.
 Founder.
 Engineer.
 We have all come across this situation:

 You look into it and find more than a few options: